 Does using Tenda router as an access point improve Wi-Fi coverage?

-Can I use a Tenda router as an access point with any ISP modem?
+Can I use any ISP modem with a Tenda router as an access point?

-How do I switch my Tenda router back from access point mode to router mode?
+How can I return my Tenda router to router mode from access point mode?